-- You must write your own application to use MQe. - You create your MQe device queue manager configuration, and develop your MQe application, on a PC. - You download only the files and components that you need (for both your application, and MQe) to your device, and then run it there. - You run an MQe server queue manager, on a computer other than a device, for the devices to connect to and send their messages to. - If you want to communicate with MQ, you run an MQe gateway queue manager (on a computer other than a device) which acts as an intermediary it can receive MQe messages from your devices (or your server), transform them into MQ-compatible messages, and then exchange them with MQ. - You can create queue managers and remotely manage your MQe network using two downloadable SupportPacs: MQe_Script (scriptable commands), or MQe_Explorer (GUI). - You can experiment with MQe, without writing an application, using these same tools.
+- You create your MQe device queue manager configuration, and develop your MQe application, on a PC. - You download only the files and components that you need (for both your application, and MQe) to your device, and then run it there. - You run an MQe server queue manager, on a computer other than a device, for the devices to connect to and send their messages to. - If you want to communicate with MQ, you run an MQe gateway queue manager (on a computer other than a device) which acts as an intermediary it can receive MQe messages from your devices (or your server), transform them into MQ-compatible messages, and then exchange them with MQ.